tforbus/ScapegoatTree/README.md

 ScapegoatTree
 =============

-Implemented a scapegoat tree (self-balancing binary search tree) in objective-c, so we can use a rad tree on CoreData.
+This is a self-balancing binary search tree.
+Some of the methods in the tree class and node class are specific for the project I was doing, so those would need to be changed for any other project.